vortex010105/32Blit/README.md

 # 32Blit
-Code snippets, ideas, customizations, and optimizations for the 32Blit and other STM32H/F Discovery boards
+Code snippets, ideas, customizations, and optimizations for the 32Blit and STM32H/F Discovery boards